xiaoyanlong/evo_sex_role/README.md

 ./evorole --help
 ./evorole param=../param.json outdir='your output directory'
 ```
-### Peregrine cluster
+### High-performance computing (HPC) clusters

-Since we have to run thousands of simulations, peregrine cluster was used.
-If you could also use peregrine cluster, you can run the simulations as follow.
+Since we have to run thousands of simulations, the HPC clusters were used.
+If you could also use HPC clusters, you can run the simulations as follow.

 ```
 module load GCC --latest